F-Stack/f-stack/dpdk/doc/guides/nics/octeontx.rst

 Features
 --------

-Features of the OCTEONTX Ethdev PMD are:
+Features of the OCTEON TX Ethdev PMD are:

 - Packet type information
 - Promiscuous mode